dmartine/TNRIS-workshop/README.md

 # TNRIS-Workshop

-Designed for the TNRIS conference to learn how to build apps with Web AppBuilder and AppStudio.
+Designed for the TNRIS conference to learn how to build apps with Web AppBuilder for ArcGIS and AppStudio for ArcGIS.

 ![Steps](./tnris-graphic.jpg)